mystsoftware/myst-help-center/platform-configuration/OWSM-Policies.md

 - Configure and Build the Jenkins job, to push the WSM package into the Atrifactory.

-- Go to MyST Studio and Deploy your WSM Policies in the Pipeline.
+- Go to MyST Studio, and Deploy your WSM Policies in the Pipeline.